paragkatkar/katacoda-scenarios-1/k8s-daemonset-w-node-affinity/intro.md

     stooge: moe
 ```

-Thus, when the DaemonSet is created it will look for a Kubernetes node that has a label, `stooge: moe`.
+When the DaemonSet is created it will look for a Kubernetes node that has a label, `stooge: moe`.
 If no node
-has the label, the DaemonSet will not be installed.
-However, once the label is assigned to the node, Kubernetes is smart enough
+has the label, Kubernetes will not install the  DaemonSet's container.
+However, once the label is assigned
-to install the DaemonSet on nodes that have the label.
+to the node, Kubernetes is smart enough to install the DaemonSet's container on nodes that have the label.

 ## Scenario Contents